-- Flood insurance: If the carrier you insure your home with does not offer flood insurance, you may consider the National Flood Insurance Program (NFIP) which provides homeowners with affordable flood insurance.
+- Flood insurance: If the carrier you insure your home with does not offer flood insurance, you may consider the National Flood Insurance Protection Program (NFIP).

 Home insurance discounts in Jacksonville

 You may be able to save on your home insurance premium if you’re eligible for discounts offered by your provider.
 Insurance companies may offer different discounts and typically list these on their website.
 Some of the more popular ones include:

 - Payment discounts: Setting up auto payments or prepaying your premiums for six months to one year in advance typically earns you a discount.
 It may also ensure that you do not miss a payment and risk a home insurance lapse.

 Frequently asked questions